Academic Staff Support

 Are you new to HE teaching?

-One of the ways that this competence can be expressed is by formal recognition through Advance HE fellowship; our accredited TALENT scheme therefore aims to provide a variety of pathways through which all staff associated with student learning can gain fellowship.
+One of the ways that teaching competence can be expressed is by formal recognition through Advance HE fellowship; our accredited TALENT scheme aims to provide a variety of pathways through which all staff associated with student learning can gain fellowship.
 Find out more about the routes to fellowship through our scheme or contact us for more information.

 Hallam Academic Award (HAA)